dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 ---
 title: Building a Static Site from Scratch
 slug: building-a-static-site-from-scratch
-subhead: The technologies used, problems faced, and lessons learned in building my own static site generator
+subhead: The technologies used, problems faced, and lessons learned building a static site
 tags: tech php
 published: "2023-07-05 23:53:06"
 updated: "2024-07-16 10:03:44"